 Perhaps you noticed there were no new MacBook Pro models.
 But there also wasn't a homeOS, as spotted in an Apple job ad.
 Apple rewrote the ad when it was spotted, and almost convincingly claimed it was a typo for HomePod.

 But there also wasn't an Apple primary health care service launched this month, or in any of the months going back to around 2017.
 We learned now, though, that Apple had been seriously pursuing this idea for that long, although it seems to have stalled now.

 Saddest of all, though, was what you might call an anti-launch.
 As of June 2021, it is no longer possible to buy the Apple Magic Trackpad, Keyboard, or Mouse, in Space Gray.

 But as of June, it might have been the US that Apple is most concerned about.
 As a package of bills aimed at limiting Big Tech companies worked its way through the House of Judiciary, Apple got to work.

 It published a document about the importance of privacy and the App Store curation that ostensibly for the public, but was really for politicians.
 Apple executives went on the interview circuit about it.

 And Tim Cook phoned Nancy Pelosi.
 Bet you haven't got her number in your iPhone.

 Chip shortage starts to bite

-If there is no lack of legal issues, there is an increasing lack of processors in the world.
+If there were no lack of legal issues, there was an increasing lack of processors in the world.
 June began with Intel CEO Pat Gelsinger saying the chip shortage was worse than we thought, and the month ended with him saying it again to make sure we heard.

 The shortage will get better at some point, though, and Apple's main processor manufacturer TSMC is thinking to the future.
 It's begun construction of a 5nm chip plant in Arizona.